 Autophagy happens all the time in the human body… except when we eat.
 Glucose, insulin (or decreased glucagon) and protein ingestion will turn off this self-cleaning process.
 And it doesn’t take much.
 Even a small amount of amino acid (leucine) could stop autophagy cold (10).
 So the process of autophagy is unique to fasting – something not found in simple caloric restriction or dieting.

 Currently there are several studies evaluating intermittent fasting, autophagy and their relation in treatments against several diseases, including cancer.
 For now, we will have to wait for the results, but this is a very promising field.

 Insulin resistance and diabetes type 2

-Full disclaimer: I am not a medical practitioner.
+Full disclaimer: I’m a med school dropout, not a medical practitioner.
 When in doubt, always consult your doctor.
 Now that this is out of the way, please indulge me as I gather the scientific facts we have already discussed in this post.

 First, every time you eat, your body releases insulin.
 Every.
 Single.
 Tiny.
 Snack.

 Second, carbohydrates release more insulin than proteins, which in turn release more insulin than fats.
 Remember this when you eat a candy bar or drink a soda in the middle of the day.